dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 GETTING THE SOFTWARE

-If you’d like to follow along with the Ribbon customization example, you need to download a small program called Custom UI Editor for Microsoft Office.
+If you'd like to follow along with the Ribbon customization example, you need to download a small program called Custom UI Editor for Microsoft Office.
 This free program greatly simplifies the process of customizing the Ribbon in Microsoft Office applications.

-Using this software still requires a lot of work, but it’s a lot easier than doing it manually.
+Using this software still requires a lot of work, but it's a lot easier than doing it manually.

 The download location tends to change, so search the web for  "Custom UI Editor for  Microsoft Office"  to find the software.
-It’s a small download, and it’s free.
+It's a small download, and it's free.

 Explaining all the intricate details involved in customizing the Ribbon is well beyond the scope of this book.
 However, this chapter does walk you through a quick example that demonstrates the steps required to add a new Ribbon group to the Home tab.
 The new